 It is when the infection stays dormant in the body and shows no signs and symptoms.
 This happens when syphilis is not treated.
-It is possible that the symptoms of infection never show up.
+The symptoms of infection may never show up.
 This stage can precede the tertiary syphilis stage.

 Is Syphilis Curable?